Available entirely online!

 Master the latest web technologies and skills with UMass Lowell's Website Design and Development certificate.
 The online web design certificate will prepare you to design and implement effective, dynamic websites.
 This certificate program enables you to pursue either a Web Design or Web Development track.

-Earn your certificate entirely online or as a combination of online and on-campus courses.
+Earn your certificate entirely online.
 The courses in this program can be applied toward UMass Lowell's Associate's Degree in Information Technology or Bachelor's Degree in Information Technology.

 hand and coin